jammidee/laframerag/README.md

 2. **Write Once, Deploy Many:** Develop your application once and deploy it across different platforms, eliminating the need for platform-specific development efforts.

-3. **Cost Savings:** By reducing development time and enabling cross-platform deployment, Laframetron contributes to cost savings in the overall development lifecycle.
+3. **Cost Savings:** By reducing development time and enabling cross-platform deployment, Laframerag contributes to cost savings in the overall development lifecycle.

-## Laframetron Features
+## Laframerag Features

 - **Boilerplate Code:** Start your Electron project with a structured and readily deployable codebase.